 The transactions are usually long term arrangements and are often complex.
 They require experienced advisors who understand the strategic land journey and can predict and draft for the pressure points on the way.

-Birketts has a Strategic Land team of more than 25 lawyers backed by the full spectrum of property, planning and construction lawyers across our four offices in the East of England.
+Birketts has a Strategic Land team of more than 25 lawyers backed by the full spectrum of property, planning and construction lawyers across our five offices in London and the East of England.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at March 2020.